-Based in East Sussex, Annemarie O'Sullivan makes contemporary baskets using ancient British basket-making techniques.
-She grows around 20 varieties of willow, which she harvests by hand on a half-acre plot near her home.
-Working from a wooden studio in her garden, Annemarie creates both small-scale domestic objects and larger woven sculptures.
-Her baskets have been featured in The New York Times, The Irish Times, House and Garden and Country Living.
+Based in East Sussex, Studio AMOS is a craft studio headed up by Annemarie O'Sullivan and Tom McWalter.
+They make contemporary works using ancient British basket-making techniques.
+The team grow around 20 varieties of willow, which they harvest by hand on a half-acre plot near their home.
+Working from a wooden studio in her garden, Annemarie and the team create both small-scale domestic objects and larger woven sculptures.
+Their baskets have been featured in The New York Times, The Irish Times, House and Garden and Country Living.

-Annemarie is invested in organic, sustainable practice.
-Engaging with every step from harvesting to weaving, her work draws on the curves of the landscape and demonstrates a connection with nature that results in beautiful baskets, steeped in history.
-Annemarie has travelled and learnt from makers of different traditions, collaborating along the way, always mindful to acknowledge the extraordinary legacy of the makers who came before.
+Studio AMOS are invested in organic, sustainable practice.
+Engaging with every step from harvesting to weaving, their work draws on the curves of the landscape and demonstrates a connection with nature that results in beautiful baskets, steeped in history.
+Master weaver Annemarie has travelled and learnt from makers of different traditions, collaborating along the way, always mindful to acknowledge the extraordinary legacy of the makers who came before.